Arima Onsen is one of Japan’s Three Ancient Hot Springs and is mentioned in The Pillow Book as one of the Three Famous Springs of that time.

 Getting to Arima Onsen from Kobe is very straightforward.
 From Shinkaichi Station, take the Kobekosoku-Nanboku Line to Arimaguchi Station, then transfer to the Kobe Dentetsu-Arima Line to the final stop, Arima Onsen Station.
 The trip will take around 45 minutes.

 Arima Onsen's autumn leaves extend throughout Zuihoji Park

-Zuihoji Park is said to be one of the best places in the Kansai region to see the colorful leaves of autumn and it is only about a 15-minute walk from the center of the hot spring town.
+Zuihoji Park is said to be one of the best places in the Kansai region to see the colorful autumn leaves.
+It is only about a 15-minute walk from the center of Arima Onsen.
 Previously this was the site of the Zuihoji Temple, but after it was abandoned in 1873, it was made into a public park.